Skip to content

 What happens during a longer fast?

-• Hours 0–12 (fed): insulin high, mTOR active, autophagy minimal; the body runs mostly on glucose.
+• Hours 0–12 (fed): insulin high, mTOR active; the body runs mostly on glucose.
+(Autophagy state at this point is not something that has been measured in intact living humans.)

-• Hours 12–16 (early fasted): glycogen draws down, insulin starts falling, AMPK begins to rise, mild autophagy begins.
+• Hours 12–16 (early fasted): glycogen draws down, insulin starts falling, AMPK begins to rise.
+Whether “mild autophagy begins” here is an inference from the signalling, not an observation — no human data establishes it.

-• Hours 16–24 (deeper fasted): glucagon rises, the liver shifts toward producing ketones, and the brain begins using them alongside glucose.
+• Hours 16–24 (deeper fasted): glucagon rises and the liver shifts toward producing ketones, which the brain uses alongside glucose.
+This part is well-established human physiology.

-Treat the deep-fast benefits as mechanistically plausible and partly animal-derived, not as proven outcomes you can bank on.
-That honesty is the point.
+Treat the deep-fast benefits as mechanistically plausible and largely animal-derived, not as proven outcomes you can bank on.
+That honesty is the point — and it means the specific numbers you may have seen elsewhere (“autophagy starts at 16 hours,” “peaks at 24”) should be read as marketing arithmetic, not as findings.

 How do you encourage autophagy in daily life?